 A Parent's Survival Guide to Having a Kid in a Full Leg Cast

+A special thanks to Regalo for partnering on this post.
+As always, all opinions are my own.
 This post also includes affiliate links to Amazon.
-While these do not cost you more to use, they help provide Veggies & Virtue with a small commission from Amazon to support my ongoing efforts and mission.
-For more info, please visit my legal page.
+While these do not cost you more to use, they help provide Veggies & Virtue with a small commission to support my ongoing efforts and mission.

-Many of you might remember this past March when my four-year-old very innocently and far too easily broke her leg while jumping on a trampoline.
+Many of you might remember this past March when my four-year-old very innocently (and far too easily) broke her leg while jumping on a trampoline.

 Here's to safe childhoods, healthy kids, and yet adaptable, optimistic approaches to all that parenthood throws our way!